computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

     0.5
     ```

 3. Write a method `random_char(self, context)` which returns a random character according to the probability distribution determined by the given context.
-Specifically, let $T=\langle t_1,t_2, \cdots, t_n \rangle$ be the set of tokens which can occur in the given context, sorted according to Python's natural lexicographic ordering, and let $0\le r<1$ be a random number between 0 and 1.
-Your method should return the token $t_i$ such that
+Specifically, let $T=\langle t_1,t_2, \cdots, t_n \rangle$ be the set of characters which can occur in the given context, sorted according to Python's natural lexicographic ordering, and let $0\le r<1$ be a random number between 0 and 1.
+Your method should return the character $t_i$ such that

     $$\sum_{j=1}^{i-1} P(t_j\ |\ \text{context}) \le r < \sum_{j=1}^i P(t_j\ | \ \text{context}).$$